clarityai-eng/clarity-api-samples/README.md

-# Clarity AI API Utils
+# Clarity AI API Samples

 ## What is this repo?
-Here you may find some tools, helpers, code snippets or examples that will help you with the most common tasks required to develop code that consumes the services offered by Clarity AI through our HTTP REST API.
+Here you may find some helpers and code snippets that will help you while developing code that consumes the REST services offered by Clarity AI through our (Public API)[https://developer.clarity.ai/].

-Our intention is to share with the developers using our API a way to make their integration with our services easier, so they can create code that consume our sustainability data as smoothly as possible.
+Our intention is to share this code with all developers out there that need to make an integration with our services, so they can easily and smoothly create applications that consume our sustainability data.

 ## How to use it
-This is not a lib of reusable components that you can import directly in your project using a package manager (for instance importing them from Maven, npm or any other artifact repository)
+This is not intended to be a lib or an SDK that you can add as a dependency in your project using a package manager (for instance importing them from Maven, pip, npm or any other artifact repository)

-Instead, this is more like a collection of reusable code that you should be able of copy/paste directly without any modification into your own code and start using it, in order to facilitate common work that needs to be done when using our API.
-It should be generic and simple enough to fit in most of the use cases.
+Instead, look at these samples more like a collection of reusable code that you can copy/paste directly
+into your own code and start using it right away.
+It's designed to facilitate the common work that is required to be done when using our API.
+It should be generic and simple enough to fit most of the use cases.

-Every functionality should have their own Unit Tests that you can check to see an example of how to use the code after you integrated it in your functionality.
+Every functionality should have their own Unit Tests or at least code that shows how they work in practice, as starting point when adding it in your own application.

-You will find implementations for the most common programming languages out there
+You will find implementations for some of the most common programming languages out there

 ## Contribute
 The idea of this repo is also to be open to all developers to contribute, so if you see anything